centminmod/wordpress-plugin-mirror-poc/readme.md

 ## Introduction

-On October 2, 2024, I began this proof of concept (POC) to develop a solution tailored to my specific needs.
+On October 2, 2024, I began this proof of concept (POC) to develop a solution tailored to my specific needs - [automating WordPress core and plugin installations](#demo-wordpress-plugin-install-using-local-mirror) via [WP-CLI tool](https://wp-cli.org/).
 I will continually update this POC as I develop it further.
 So watch this space.

 The WordPress Plugin Mirror Downloader is a robust system designed to efficiently download, cache, and manage WordPress plugins.
-This project serves as my proof of concept, with the hope that it might inspire others to create their own fallback solutions for WordPress.org, particularly during periods of downtime.
 It leverages Cloudflare's edge computing capabilities (including CDN, Workers, etc.) and R2 S3 object storage to provide a high-performance, scalable solution for plugin management.
+This project serves as my proof of concept, with the hope that it might inspire others to create their own WordPress.org fallback solutions for their own specific usage requirements, particularly during periods of downtime.

 The below example shows that you could setup your own private WordPress plugin mirror with starting costs as low as US$5.35/month and [install your own locally mirrored WordPress plugins](#demo-wordpress-plugin-install-using-local-mirror).
+You can't have to mirror all WordPress plugins, you can selectively choose to mirror the plugins you use yourself.
 Or if you're an open source project it would be totally free via [Cloudflare Project Alexandria](https://blog.cloudflare.com/expanding-our-support-for-oss-projects-with-project-alexandria/).
 Read the below info to see how it works.

 The method presented below focuses solely on mirroring and downloading WordPress plugin zip files, rather than mirroring the entire WordPress plugin SVN repository.
 This is because SVN repositories contain a complete history of all commits and versions for each WordPress plugin, which significantly increases the number of files and the amount of data that needs to be transferred.
 The way this script works means that you don't need a large amount of local disk storage, as its [cache-only mode](#examples) allows you to directly populate the [Cloudflare R2 S3 object storage bucket](#screenshots), bypassing the need for local downloads if desired.
 By default, however, local downloads are performed.